 Ride your bike in the City or Township of Langley?
 Interested in local cycling action, education or events?
 Attend your local HUB committee meeting to see what's happening.
 All are welcome - no experience required!

-Update: Please note that in-person meeting are currently on hold due to COVID-19.
+Please note that in-person meetings are currently on hold due to COVID-19.
 The Langley Committee continues to meet virtually using join.me.
-Contact email@example.com for more Information.
+Contact email@example.com for more information.

 Cycling 'Hot Spots' in Langley